 This delicious dish is very easy to make.
-I probably should have called it the bachelor/bachelorette sauerkraut dish.
-It is great not just for the bachelors/bachelorettes but when you want to make something quick but still nutritious.
+I probably should have called it the bachelor/bachelorette sauerkraut dish … but it is not just for the bachelors/bachelorettes, it is the perfect dish whenever you want to make something quick but tasty and healthy.
 Of course, you can never go wrong with sauerkraut, it is so healthy.

 This is a little twist to a Hungarian sauerkraut dish, lucskos kaposzta.
 Yes, in Hungary, we make it with pork meat.
 You can certainly use any pork that is cut into cubes and just sauté with the onions and bacon at the beginning.
 I replaced it here with the kielbasa for a quick meal.
 On the side, it is not a true Hungarian dish.
 I actually read that it is just a meal that a chef in the 18th century quickly put together from leftovers but now it is very much part of the Hungarian cuisine.